-The Fluminense man hit home with minutes left to rescue a point for a Brazil team that once again failed to impress in the Copa America
+The Fluminense man hit home with minutes left, to rescue a point for a Brazil team that once more failed to impress in the Copa America

 The Guarani should have taken the lead after just two minutes.
-Lucas Barrios did excellently to hold up the ball and thread through to Roque Santa Cruz, but his strike partner blazed over when only Cesar stood between him and the opener.
-Paraguay continued to work hard, pressuring the Selecao all over the pitch and provoking some awful mistakes in defence and midfield.
+Lucas Barrios did excellently to hold up the ball and thread through to Roque Santa Cruz, but his strike partner blazed over when only Cesar stood between him and an opener.
+Paraguay continued to work hard, pressuring the Selecao all over the pitch and provoking some awful mistakes in defense and midfield.

-Jadson was the surprise inclusion minutes before kick-off in place of Robinho, and the Shakhtar Donetsk playmaker was key in Brazil's first foray on goal.
-A neat exchange between him and Ganso opened up the defence for Alexandre Pato's benefit, but the Milan man chose to try and dribble round Justo Villar and was denied well by the goalkeeper.
+Jadson was the surprise inclusion minutes before kickoff in place of Robinho, and the Shakhtar playmaker was key in Brazil's first foray on goal.
+A neat exchange between him and Ganso opened up the defense for Alexandre Pato's benefit, but the Milan man chose to try and dribble round Justo Villar and was denied well by the goalkeeper.

-Just before half-time, however, Brazil found the key to take the initiative.
-With 38 minutes on the clock, Jadson was left with space on the edge of the area after some patient, one-touch buildup.
+Just before halftime, however, Brazil found the key to take the initiative.
+With 38 minutes on the clock, Jadson found himself with space on the edge of the area after some patient, one-touch buildup.
 The 27-year-old fired home precisely to the left of Villar to record his first-ever international strike, sending a rejuvenated Selecao into the break 1-0 to the good.

-It would be Jadson's last contribution in the match, as he was sacrificed by Mano Menezes at half time in favour of Elano and a stronger midfield.
-They struggled to rediscover their rhythm after the break, however, and scrappy fouls started to characterise a messy start to the second period.
-Paraguay were on top, and it was no surprise when they levelled.
+It would be Jadson's last contribution in the match, as he was sacrificed by Mano Menezes at half time in favor of Elano and a stronger midfield.
+They struggled to rediscover their rhythm after the break, however, and scrappy fouls started to characterize a messy start to the second period.
+Paraguay was on top, and there was no surprise when it leveled.

 Huge spaces could be found in the middle of the field, and the Guarani took full advantage as they streaked down the left.
 The excellent Estigarribia reached the byline and raked the ball across goal, and Santa Cruz was there to atone for his earlier miss by calmly slotting past Cesar.

-Paraguay broke immediately on the counter, and with Dani Alves nowhere to be seen, the ball once again found it's way to Nelson Valdez in the middle.
+Paraguay broke immediately on the counter, and with Dani Alves nowhere to be seen the ball once more found its way to Nelson Haedo Valdez in the middle.
 The Hercules man was denied by Cesar, but the ball rebounded kindly and at the second time of asking he managed to turn it in with his head.
 The Estadio Mario Kempes exploded with shouts from the Paraguayan fans, who comfortably outnumbered the Brazil contingent in the terraces.

-Menezes threw on young Lucas Moura in an effort to kick-start his lacklustre team, but there was no way through a resilient rival defence.
-With just minutes left on the clock, however, substitute Fred picked up Ganso's ball and drove in from the edge of the box, breaking the hearts of the Paraguay support and saving a point for the defending Copa America champions.
+Menezes threw on young Lucas Moura in an effort to kick-start his lackluster team, but there was no way through a resilient rival defense.
+With just minutes left on the clock, however, substitute Fred picked up Ganso's ball and drove in from the edge of the box, breaking the hearts of the Paraguay support and saving a point for Brazil.

-Brazil remain level with the Paraguayans on two points in Group B, and Venezuela or Ecuador could go top if either manage to record a win in Salta in the late kick-off.
+Brazil remains level with the Paraguayans on two points in Group B, and Venezuela or Ecuador could go top if either manages to record a win in Salta.